aws-samples/sample-video_analysis_with_Amazon_Bedrock/README.md

 For more information on the fine-grained action and resource permissions in Bedrock, check out the Bedrock Developer Guide.

+Once your notebook environment is set up, navigate to respective notebook in  repository and run it.

 ## Contributing